 - Write down the names you like and compile a list of 10-20 new names you consider fit.

-- Then narrow them down to five and show them to the people you trust.
+- Then narrow them down to five and show them to the people you trust or even your target audience.
 See which one turns out to be the most appealing.

-What if none of those tools helped, and you are still looking at other ways to come up with a blog name?
+What if none of those blog name generator tools have helped, and you are still looking at other ways to come up with a blog name?